Behavioral Health & Life Coaching

 Our law firm is experienced in handling the legal needs of:

-As well, we understand the needs of mental health professionals and the healthcare facilities that serve clients with addiction, mental healthcare, marriage and family, and other issues.
+We understand the needs of mental health professionals and the healthcare facilities that serve clients with addiction, mental healthcare, marriage and family, and other issues.
 We resonate well with therapists and therapeutic facilities because of our unique commitment to human growth and evolution.
 As a law firm, we have a coaching culture; we understand the value of personal and professional growth—of seeing our shadow side and always developing and refining our best selves.
 This is who we are.

 To quote Michael Valentine Smith, we grok you.